It’s the WONKY STARS step!

-Step 5: June 2016–Assemble the rest of the star blocks, adding the large triangles on each corner and their HST borders.
-In the pattern, and in the photo above from Thelma, they are mixed up and varied, but also harmonized (some have a mix of orange and black, some have just black, some have just orange.)
+Step 5: June 2016–Assemble the rest of the star blocks, by adding their HST borders.
+In the pattern, they are mixed up and varied, but also harmonized (some have a mix of orange and black, some have just black, some have just orange.)
 Make your own rules and go with it.

 Step6: July 2016–Arrange the blocks on your design wall and stitch together.
 Cut the pieces for your borders.
 Make the four corner pinwheels.